Student & Family Support Services

 - Threads and Treads Clothing Bank supported by local businesses, community donations, and grants.

 - Community Collaboration to provide additional support and services (Love & Logic, Kinship and Parent/Guardian Education, etc.)

 The McKinney-Vento Homeless Education Act is a federal law that is designed to address the problems that children/youth living in temporary or inadequate housing face in enrolling, attending, and succeeding in schools.

-MUSD has designated a homeless liaison to ensure that homeless students are not only identified, but also receive educational services for which they are eligible.
-The liaison coordinates those services through the Student Services Department.
+MUSD has designated a homeless liaison to ensure that homeless students are identified, and receive educational services for which they are eligible.
+The liaison coordinates those services through the Student & Family Support Services Department.

-For more information on the individual programs and services, see the links on the left.
-If you have any questions, please feel free to contact Student Services at (520) 616- 3013 or by email.
+For more information on the individual programs and services, please feel free to contact Student & Family Support Services at (520) 616-3013 or by email.